 1.Create a Community

-Have you given your tribe of influencers a name, yet?
+Have you given your family of ambassadors a name, yet?
 If not, allow us to tell you why you should.

 Assigning a name to your influencer community gives your brand an element of excitement and exclusivity that will make your company feel more real and alluring to outsiders.